apigee/trireme/README.md

 * The sandbox supports a Rhino feature that makes it possible to limit the execution time for a script.
 With this feature enabled, a script that runs an infinite loop can be terminated after some time.

+## What version of Node.js does Trireme Support?

+Trireme is currently based on Node.js 0.10.
+We are also working on ways to support multiple versions of the Node.js runtime inside the same JVM.

 ## How Complete is Trireme?

 Trireme supports most of the Node.js APIs and passes much of the Node.js test suite.